This country-specific Q&A provides an overview of Data Protection & Cyber Security laws and regulations applicable in Turkey.

 In the absence of an adequate level of personal data protection within the recipient country, the related transfer operation shall be permitted provided that; (i) the data controllers in Turkey and in the recipient country undertakes to ensure an adequate level of protection in writing, and (ii) the approval of the Board is obtained.

-As of April 2019, the Board has not yet published the list of “secure countries” and currently all third countries are considered as unable to provide an adequate level of personal data protection.
-Thus, only the explicit consent of the data subject and the written undertaking and Board approval procedure options are left for lawfully transferring personal data from Turkey to abroad.
+As of May 2020, the Board has not yet published the list of “secure countries” and currently all third countries are considered as unable to provide an adequate level of personal data protection.
+Thus, only the explicit consent of the data subject and the written undertaking and Board approval procedure options are left for lawfullytransferring personal data from Turkey to abroad.

-What security obligations are imposed on PII owners and on service providers, if any, in your jurisdiction?
+What security obligations are imposed on personal data or PII owners/controllers and on processors, if any, in your jurisdiction?

 Law No. 6698 obliges data controllers to take all necessary measures to ensure security of the personal data that they process.
 However, it does not explicitly or directly require any particular data security measures to be taken by data controllers.
 The data security measures to be taken by the controllers are left to their own discretion.
 Data controllers are expected to decide which security measures must be taken in order to ensure adequate security to the personal data they are processing based on the sensitivity, scope of and the possible risks posed to their data processing operations.
 So, the “risk-based approach” is recognized by the data protection legislation.
 The Board have published a guidance document for data controllers that illustrates data security measures that are recommended to be taken by them.
 However, this document is recommendatory by its nature.